electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/drivetrain/battery/_index.md

 On the MEB platform the setup is 96s2p or 96s3p.
 If you assume that Audi/Porsche does want to double it so it goes for 192s2p to get 800 volt you get.

-78Ah x 2 x 3,65Volt x 192 = 112.74 kWh Gross.
-This would mean a net capacity on 100-106kWh depending on the buffers that Audi/Porsche want to enforce.
+78Ah x 2 x 3,65Volt x 192 = 109.34 kWh Gross.
+This would mean a net capacity on 100-104kWh depending on the buffers that Audi/Porsche want to enforce.

+Based on the Q4 weight of the battery pack (493kg on 82kWh) the pack weight would be around 680kg.
+Litte less than current e-tron 55 pack.

 ## 800 Volt with LG Chem E66A